Oxycodone Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Inpatient Drug Rehab vs. Outpatient Drug Rehab

-Though there are countless rehab facilities around the country, there are two primary types of drug rehab: inpatient rehab and outpatient rehab.
-When determining which type of treatment is best for you or your loved one, it’s essential that you understand the main differences between the two.
-This will help you determine which type of treatment will best meet your needs.
+Though there are countless oxycodone rehab facilities around the country, there are two primary types of drug rehab: inpatient rehab and outpatient rehab.
+When determining which type of oxycodone treatment is best for you or your loved one, it’s essential that you understand the main differences between the two.
+This will help you determine which type of oxycodone treatment will best meet your needs.

-Inpatient drug rehab takes place at a facility that is designed to provide a safe and supportive living environment for individuals who are suffering from substance abuse problems.
+Inpatient oxycodone rehab takes place at a facility that is designed to provide a safe and supportive living environment for individuals who are suffering from substance abuse problems.
 Clients live on-site throughout the duration of their treatment program and all residents must follow a structured daily schedule and code of conduct to remain enrolled.
 This typically involves maintaining ongoing sobriety, adhering to the requirements of the recovery program, and submitting to random drug testing.

-The primary difference between inpatient and outpatient rehab is that outpatient treatment does not require the client to live on-site at a rehab center throughout the duration of his or her program.
+The primary difference between inpatient and outpatient oxycodone rehab is that outpatient treatment does not require the client to live on-site at a rehab center throughout the duration of his or her program.
 Instead, the client attends group meetings several times each week at a local clinical location.
 Sessions are facilitated by experienced treatment staff and involve other individuals who are recovering from addiction.

-Outpatient treatment is typically a better option for someone who cannot commit to a 90-day inpatient program or who has to live at home for financial reasons or to care for children.
-On the other hand, a person who needs more structure to successfully remain sober may do better with an inpatient program.
+Outpatient oxycodone treatment is typically a better option for someone who cannot commit to a 90-day inpatient program or who has to live at home for financial reasons or to care for children.
+On the other hand, a person who needs more structure to successfully remain sober may do better with an inpatient oxycodone rehab program.

 Sober Living Programs